Head of Training: Peter Bloch (Carrington, 1987)

 Head of Training Emeritus: Malcolm Williamson (Carrington, 1984), Assistant Head of Training: Jane Osgood (Burton, 1994), Co-Assistant Head of Training: Liz Hulse (Williamson, 2004).
 Other regular teachers include: Gillian Thorndyke, Pauline Lang, Jane Evans, Gillian Pierce, Sue Fleming, David Hudson, Jenny Fox Eades, Annalisa Faenza, Sue Fergusson, Karen McCarthy, Charlotte Woods, Rhiannon Jones, Su Harrison - and many more.

 STAT Moderator: Dorothea Magonet (Magidov, 1983).

-Course website: The school is due to re-open in January 2020 after a two year break.
+Course website: The school is re-opening on 29th April 2020 after a two year break.
 The website at http://www.alextechteaching.org.uk will be updated soon.
 Until then, for up to date information please visit https://www.peter-bloch.co.uk/teacher-training

 Email: firstname.lastname@example.org Telephone: 01625-548233

 A foundation of individual lessons in the Alexander Technique and a commitment to ongoing personal development through the application of the principles of the Technique.

 Following a visit to the school, course admission requires an interview with the Head and Assistant Heads of Training.
 This requirement may be waived for regular visitors who we have come to know well.